"Now what?" A guide to surviving an affair

 The Power of Two Online teaches the skills you’ll need to have difficult conversations.
 As a Power of Two member, you’ll also get a relationship skills coach who can help you out along the way.
 Start your journey by joining the Power of Two Online to be sure you can move forward safely and successfully.

 Stage 3: Lay the foundation for rebuilding.

-Your job during this conversation is to stay emotionally calm enough to make the environment safe for your spouse to come clean.
+Your job during this conversation is to stay emotionally calm enough to make the environment safe for your partner to come clean.

 It’s important also to get the third party totally out of the picture.
 What does your partner need to do to be sure there is, to whatever extent possible, no further contact with that person of any sort?

 With the truth out, and the cancerous element removed, your conversations now can focus on learning.
 You both need to understand what were the steps leading up to the infidelity, and what roll you each played.

 You might ask, "If I’m the victim, why should I have to look at what I did?
 This wasn’t my fault!"

 That’s true.
 At the same time, for a full recovery, the more both of you learn about what you did that impacted what happened, and therefore how to prevent a similar episode in the future, the more quickly you both will heal.
 Simply blaming your partner will keep you locked in upset.

 As difficult as it may sound, surviving an affair depends on both you and your partner growing and learning from the experience.

 Stage 4: Rebuild something new and better.